 - Sanction(s) or interventions imposed (see the Sanctioning Guidelines for Violations of Academic Integrity)

-The report will be submitted to the Office of the Associate Dean for Undergraduate Education for forwarding to the University Office of Student Conduct.
+The report will be submitted to the Office of the Associate Dean for Undergraduate Education for forwarding to the University Office of Student Accountability and Conflict Response.
 Official notice to the student is made by the Office of the Associate Dean for Undergraduate Education.
-The Academic Integrity Coordinator sends an Academic Integrity hold notice to the Registrar for the student/course.
+The Registrar places an academic integrity hold for the student/course.

-If the committee finds the student not responsible, the matter is closed and no record goes to the Office of Student Conduct.
+If the committee finds the student not responsible, the matter is closed and no record goes to the Office of Student Accountability and Conflict Response.
 The student is free to drop or withdraw from the course.

 A new hearing may be granted by the original hearing body only if the sanction is dismissal from the academic program.